 We sat down this morning with Kenco's Doug Linneman, Clay Edwards, and Clayton Edwards (Clay's son).
 Kenco is on a shopping spree after more than 30 years of holding on to a small Atlanta portfolio of '60s-gen apartment complexes and little else.
 (Like most middle-aged companies, you realize you've worked hard for long enough, so go buy a Porsche.)

-Kenco has come out of the box swinging this year when Clayton, 29, rejoined his father's company after a stint at UGA business school.
-The firm purchased Walden Pond, a 124-unit apartment complex in Woodstock (here, no relation to Thoreau's, but you don't have to be in Massachusetts to be self-reliant) and Marietta SommerPointe, a 144-unit complex in Marietta from RADCO.
-That was after selling a slew of legacy properties, including in Tucker, Buford and North Shallowford, the latter of which sold to Cock-Finklestein to free up some investment cash (see our story here).
+Kenco has come out of the box swinging in the last year when Clayton, 29, rejoined his father's company after a stint at UGA business school.
+The firm purchased Waldan Pond, a 124-unit apartment complex in Woodstock (here, no relation to Thoreau's, but you don't have to be in Massachusetts to be self-reliant) and Marietta SomerPoint, a 144-unit complex in Marietta from RADCO.
+That was after selling a slew of legacy properties, including in Tucker, Buford and North Shallowford, the (latter of which sold to Cocke-Finkelstein) to free up some investment cash.
 Clay says it was hard to part with those properties when “you kind of get married to something.”
 We enjoyed the father/son banter this provoked: Clayton: “Debt's a good thing!”
 Clay: “That's been hard to accept.”
 Clayton: “I'm comfortable taking on more risk because of my age though.”